-Center a rack in the oven and preheat oven to 350 F. Butter and flour a 9-10 inch Bundt pan.
-Don't place pan on a baking sheet; you want the oven's heat to circulate through the Bundt's inner tube.
+Center a rack in the oven and preheat the oven to 350F.
+Butter a 9- to 10-inch (about 12-cup) bundt pan.
+If your pan is not nonstick, dust the interior of the pan with flour, then tap out the excess.
+Do not place the pan on a baking sheet - you want the oven's heat to come up through the bundt's open core.

-Working with stand mixer fitted with paddle attachment, or hand mixer in a large bowl, beat the butter and sugar on medium speed, scraping the bowl as needed, for 3 minutes, or until the mixture is smooth, thick, and pale.
-Add the eggs one at a time, beating for about 1 minute after each addition; you'll have a light, fluffy batter.
-Reduce the mixer speed to low and beat in the apple butter --don't worry if it curdles the batter.
+Working in a stand mixer fitted with the paddle attachment or in a large bowl with a hand mixer, beat the butter and sugar on medium speed, scraping the bowl as needed, for 3 minutes, or until the mixture is smooth, thick and pale.
+Add the eggs one at a time and beat for about 1 minute after each addition; you'll have a light and fluffy batter.
+Reduce the mixer speed to low and stir in the apple butter - don't worry if it curdles the batter.
 Still on low, add the grated apples and mix to completely blend.
-Add the dry ingredients, mixing only until they disappear into the batter.
-Using a rubber spatula, fold in the nuts and raisins.
+Add the dry ingredients, mixing only until they disappear into the batter, then, using a rubber spatula, fold in the nuts and raisins.

 from Baking, From My Home to Yours by Dorie Greenspan